Cyber security standards - All you need to know

 Technical standards

-Technical Standards in cyber security define specific controls, best practices, and measures to address vulnerabilities in IT infrastructure and safeguard critical assets.
+In cyber security, technical standards define specific controls, best practices, and measures to address vulnerabilities in IT infrastructure and safeguard critical assets.

-These standards play a crucial role in establishing a secure framework for organisations to operate within the digital landscape.
-By implementing these guidelines, companies can effectively manage risks associated with cyber threats and ensure the confidentiality, integrity, and availability of their data and services.
+These standards help establish a secure framework for your organisation to operate within the digital landscape.
+By implementing these guidelines, you can effectively manage risks associated with cyber threats and ensure the confidentiality, integrity, and availability of your company's data and services.

-Vulnerability assessments are integral components of adhering to technical standards as they help identify weaknesses in the system that malicious actors could exploit.
-This proactive approach allows businesses to rectify vulnerabilities promptly and strengthen their overall infrastructure protection against potential breaches.
+Vulnerability assessments help identify weaknesses in the system that malicious actors could exploit.
+This proactive approach allows your business to address vulnerabilities promptly and strengthen its overall infrastructure protection against potential breaches.

 Organisational standards

-Organisational Standards focus on establishing processes, procedures, and auditing mechanisms to ensure compliance with cyber security regulations and industry best practices.
+The focus of organisational standards is on establishing processes, procedures, and auditing mechanisms to ensure compliance with cyber security standards and industry best practices.

 Legal standards

-Similarly, the Health Insurance Portability and Accountability Act (HIPAA) establishes standards for the protection of sensitive patient health information, aiming to safeguard the confidentiality and integrity of healthcare data.
+Similarly, the Health Insurance Portability and Accountability Act (HIPAA) establishes standards for the protection of sensitive patient health information, aiming to safeguard the confidentiality and integrity of healthcare data in the United States.
+While HIPAA is a US regulation, private providers from the UK operating in the US must also adhere to it.

 How are cyber security standards developed?

-Cyber Security Standards are developed by governmental agencies, industry associations, and international organisations to address evolving cyber threats and align with frameworks like COBIT.
+Cyber security standards are developed by governmental agencies, industry associations, and international organisations to address evolving cyber threats.
+But in which way do they contribute to these standards?

 Governmental agencies

-Government Agencies play a vital role in developing cyber security standards to combat cyber attacks, enforce regulations, and enhance national cybersecurity frameworks like NERC CIP.
+Government agencies develop cyber security standards to combat cyber attacks, enforce regulations, and enhance national cyber security frameworks.

 These agencies set the guidelines and requirements that organisations must adhere to in order to protect critical infrastructure and sensitive data.
-Regulatory enforcement mechanisms ensure that businesses implement necessary security measures to safeguard against cyber threats.
-In response to cyber attacks, these entities often lead investigations, collaborate with other agencies, and provide support to affected entities.
+In response to cyber attacks, these entities often lead investigations, collaborate with other agencies, and provide support to affected organisations.

 Industry associations

-These associations play a crucial role in guiding organisations towards a more secure digital landscape.
-By facilitating collaboration among industry players, they ensure that cyber security standards are robust and up-to-date.
+These associations guide organisations towards a more secure digital landscape.
+By facilitating coordination among industry players, they ensure that cyber security standards are robust and up-to-date.

-These global standards not only provide a common ground for organisations to improve their security posture but also facilitate international collaboration and information sharing.
+These global standards provide a common ground for organisations to improve their security posture and facilitate international collaboration and information sharing.

 What are the most commonly used cyber security standards?